Brazil's Bolsonaro isolated, weakened by coronavirus denial

 On Monday, the government’s own chief whip Senator Fernando Bezerra led a motion in the Senate urging Brazilians to adhere to social distancing rules set out by Mandetta based on World Health Organization guidelines.

-“The President’s view is wrong,” said Senator Major Olimpio, once Bolsonaro’s most faithful lieutenant in Congress, told Reuters.
+“The President’s view is wrong,” Senator Major Olimpio, once Bolsonaro’s most faithful lieutenant in Congress, told Reuters.
 Olimpio said all parties in Congress oppose Bolsonaro’s bid to relax social distancing recommendations.

 “This is extremely counterproductive, because he is making it appear to Brazilian society like a political party issue.”